 Amazon Simple Queue Service (SQS) is a fast, reliable, scalable, fully managed message queuing service.
-SQS makes it simple and cost-effective to decouple the components of a cloud application.
-You can use SQS to transmit any volume of data, at any level of throughput, without losing messages or requiring other services to be always available.
+Amazon SQS makes it simple and cost-effective to decouple the components of a cloud application.
+You can use Amazon SQS to transmit any volume of data, without losing messages or requiring other services to be always available.
+Amazon SQS includes standard queues with high throughput and at-least-once processing, and FIFO queues that provide FIFO (first-in, first-out) delivery and exactly-once processing.

 Amazon SQS provides significant advantages over the complexity of home-grown message queuing services or the ongoing expense of licensed or hosted messaging services.